jlink/property-based-testing/pbt-java/blog-series/how_to_specify_it_in_java.md

 }
 ```

 > which at first sight seems to be testing that all trees are valid, but in fact tests that all trees generated by the Arbitrary instance are valid.
-If this property fails, then it is the generator that needs to be fixed—there is no point in looking at failures of other properties, as they are likely caused by the failing generator.
+If this property fails, then it is the generator that needs to be fixed — there is no point in looking at failures of other properties, as they are likely caused by the failing generator.
 >
 > Usually the generator for a type is intended to fulfill its invariant, but — as in this case — is defined independently.
 A property such as `arbitrary_valid` is essential to check that these definitions are mutually consistent.